The quest to make clean drinking water available for all in the UK has strong links to the potteries industry.

-Made from natural earths and providing 99.99% plus filtration of pathogenic bacteria, cysts and particles from drinking water, Doulton ceramic filters provide people across the world, whatever their situation, with drinking water filters that perform consistently every time – giving them clean, healthy, great-tasting water from almost any fresh water source.
+Made from natural earths and providing up to 99.99% filtration of pathogenic bacteria, cysts and particles from drinking water, Doulton ceramic provide people across the world, whatever their situation, with drinking water filters that perform consistently every time - giving them clean, healthy, great-tasting water from almost any fresh water source.

 The headquarters for Doulton Water Filters are still based in Staffordshire, near to The Potteries.